-In 1901, a Pennsylvania newspaper, the Pennsburg Town and Country, published this story about a successful liquor dealer named Mary Moll:
+In 1901 a Pennsylvania newspaper, the Pennsburg Town and Country, published a story about a successful liquor dealer named Mary Moll:

 WOMAN SUCCESSFULLY CONDUCTS THE LIQUOR BUSINESS